ec-jrc/lisflood-model/3_10_optLISFLOOD_water-levels/index.md

 ### Calculation of water levels

-**For channel stretches that are simulated using the dynamic wave, the water level in the channel is simply the difference between the channel head and the channel bottom level**.
-For kinematic wave stretches, only approximate water levels can be estimated from the cross-sectional (wetted) channel area, $A_{ch}$ for each time step.
+When using the kinematic solution of the Saint Venant Equations, only approximate water levels can be estimated from the cross-sectional (wetted) channel area, $A_{ch}$ for each time step.
 Since the channel cross-section is described as a trapezoid, water levels follow directly from $A_{ch}$ , channel bottom width, side slope and bankfull level.
 If $A_{ch}$ exceeds the bankfull cross-sectional area ($A_{bf}$), the surplus is distributed evenly over the (rectangular) floodplain, and the depth of water on the floodplain is added to the (bankfull) channel depth.
 The Figure below further illustrates the cross-section geometry.
 All water levels are relative to channel bottom level ($z_{bot}$ in the Figure).

 ![kinematic wave routing](../media/image57.png)
 ***Figure:*** *Geometry of channel cross-section in kinematic wave routing.
 With* $W_b$: *channel bottom width;* $W_u$: *channel upper width;* $z_{bot}$: *channel bottom level;* $z_{fp}$: *floodplain bottom level;* $s$: *channel side slope;* $W_{fp}$: *floodplain width;* $A_{bf}$: *channel cross-sectional area at bankfull;* $A_{fp}$: *floodplain cross-sectional area;* $D_{bf}$: *bankfull channel depth,* $D_{fp}$: *depth of water in the floodplain.*

 In order to calculate water levels, LISFLOOD needs a map with the width of the floodplain in \[m\], which is defined by 'lfbinding' variable *FloodPlainWidth* (the default name of this map is *chanfpln.map*).

+>Note that for channel stretches that are simulated using the dynamic solution of the Saint Venant Equations the water level in the channel is simply the difference between the channel head and the channel bottom level.